Adult Skills and Community Learning

 - Access to a laptop, desktop or like to complete your work.
 You don't need Microsoft Office before the start of the course.
 You'll be given full access to an Office 365 account at the first session.

 - A placement in school or college

-- Time and commitment to complete tasks set outside of class and attend placements
+- Time to complete tasks set outside of class and attend placements

-- Your attendance both in class and in placement must be a minimum of 85% overall.
+- You'll attend both in class and in placement must be a minimum of 85% overall.
 Ideally 100%

 - A DBS.
-We'll carry out this for you before starting your placement, unless you are already employed in school, and they have carried out an appropriate check
+We'll carry out this for you before starting your placement.
+Or you may already be employed in a school who have carried out the right checks

 - If you're already employed in school, you can use your workplace as your placement.